5l1v3r1/GetIt/readme.md

 Unfortunately there are only so many things we can implement in a specific time period, so there will be some features that aren't included in GetIt but that we will add in the future.

-- Update request API to allow for easy managing of cookies
 - Add API for adding settings to the request API
 - Syntax highlighting for the response
 - Authentication